asbru-cm/asbru-cm/doc/Manual/Preferences/MainOptions.md

 + __Auto save on exit__ : If there are any settings changes unsaved, will ask if you want to save them permanently before exit the application.
 + __Automatically save configurations on every change__ : This will save your configuration changes on every change you make to your settings.

+!!! danger "Important notes"
+    gnome-shell requires that a tray extension be installed to be able to show the icon on the tray.

+    If you do not install the extension, and activate "hide to tray on close", your will have no access to the main window anymore.

+    Ásrbú will knows about some of this extensions and will try to detect them.
+If they are not available, the close to tray icon option, will minimize the Window instead of hide it.

 ### Control TAB Goes to

 + Last focused TAB